William Jackson Harper: Career

 In 2018, Harper's play Travisville had its world premiere at Ensemble Studio Theatre.
 In an interview with Bloomberg News, he revealed that the play was inspired by the displacement of a poor Black community that was situated near the grounds of the Texas State Fair in Dallas.
 The same year, he appeared in the sci-fi film They Remain.

-In 2019, he starred in two critically acclaimed films, playing Josh in the film Midsommar and James Ross in Dark Waters.
+In 2019, he starred in two critically acclaimed films, playing Josh in the Ari Aster directed horror film Midsommar and James Ross in the Todd Haynes legal thriller Dark Waters.
 Also that year, he voiced John Mercer Langston in season one of the Airship podcast 1865, which details the weeks immediately following the assassination of US President Abraham Lincoln.